jvillat2/bikesharing_data_analysis/README.md

 # cyclistic-analysis-and-recommendations
-Discovers how members and casual riders use Cyclistic bikes differently and provides actional marketing strategies aimed at converting casual riders into annual members.
-Python Libraries used for analysis, visalization and data cleaning: Pandas, numpy, and matplotlib.
+Conducted an in-depth analysis of Cyclistic bike-share 12 month data to uncover behavioral patterns and usage differences between members and casual riders.
+Used Python libraries (Pandas, NumPy, Matplotlib)  and machine learning model (KNeighborsClassifier) for data cleaning, exploration, and visualization.
+Provided actionable recommendations to convert casual riders into annual members based on the findings.

 This notebook is 9 parts:
 - Introduction